London Pass: Visit 80 Iconic Attractions, For Up To 10 Days

 How To Use The London Pass

-The physical London Pass can be redeemed at Tourist Island on Charing Cross Road (Leicester Square Station via subway), during opening hours.
-Present your printed voucher, get your London Pass, and you’ll be right on your way.
+The physical pass can be redeemed at Tourist Island on Charing Cross Road (Leicester Square Station via subway), during opening hours.
+Present your printed voucher, get your pass, and you’ll be right on your way.

-If pick-up doesn’t fit into your schedule, opt for the London e-Pass instead.
-All perks remain, and the digital London Pass will be stored onto your mobile device.
+If pick-up doesn’t fit into your schedule, opt for the e-Pass instead.
+All perks remain (aside from the Oyster Travelcard) , and the pass will be stored onto your mobile device.

 Note: The Oyster Travelcard option will not be available with the London e-Pass.
 If you want this option, purchase the physical London Pass instead.